 Head Start / Early Head Start

 Community Action Early Head Start/Head Start is a high-quality, early childhood development program that prepares income-eligible and at-risk children for success and a love of learning.
 Our program provides opportunities for social, emotional, physical and cognitive development for children from birth to five years old — serving 269 children and their families — and provides special services to pregnant women.
 Services include comprehensive health, nutrition, dental health, mental health, educational, social services, parent education and involvement opportunities, as well as additional services available to children with special needs.
 Respect for individuality, culture and diversity are valued.
-Please view the Head Start Income Eligibility Guidelines.
+Please view the Federal Guidelinines 2020 for Head Start.

 Apply now for Early Head Start / Head Start